 - CCPG Waiver reimbursements (Note: CCPG only waives enrollment fees; other mandatory fees are not waived.)

 Students paying by credit or debit card, will have the refund credited back to the card used.
-If payment was made by cash or check, a refund check will be mailed to the student’s mailing address on file with the college.
+If payment was made by cash, check, ACH, or the payment plan,, a refund check will be mailed to the student’s mailing address on file with the college.
 Students that were enrolled in a payment plan and become eligible for a refund will have their funds returned to them via check regardless of payment type.
 Students must ensure that their correct mailing address is on file with the Admissions Office.
-Submit a Student Data Change form to Admissions to update your student record.
+Submit a Student Contact Information Update Form to Admissions to update your student record.

 For student account credits less than $5, a request can be made to have the amount refunded by emailing the Cashier’s Office at email@example.com.
 Refunds are only processed after all fees or obligations owed to the College are met.